 |Monday – Sunday||09:00 – 17:00 WITA|

 Visitors will get a museum booklet that contains information about museum collections.
 Basic facilities like toilet and parking space are available on the premises.
-And there is a gift shop too that sells lithographic, accessories and biography of the maestro.
-For refreshment visitors should head to Randji restaurant.
+And there is a gift shop too that sells lithography, accessories, and biography of the maestro.
+For refreshments, visitors should head to Randji restaurant.
 And show the ticket to get a free complimentary drink.

 How To Get To Blanco Renaissance Museum

-There is also a Trans Dewata bus that departs from Ubung Terminal that heading to Ubud.
+There is also a Trans Dewata bus that departs from Ubung Terminal that heads to Ubud.
 In fact, the ticket is the cheapest, Rp3.500 for a one-way trip to Ubud.